 - Make a curry with turmeric, garlic and onion.

 The kidneys constantly work to filter the blood and remove the waste products and toxins from our body via urine.
-The following is what I’m doing to support this process:-
+The following is recommended to support this process:-

 The best way to support the kidneys is to stay hydrated.
 It’s recommended to drink 2-3 litres of water each day – the optimal amount will vary for each individual (18).
 I avoid alcohol and coffee as these are diuretics, which can increase dehydration.
 Drinks with electrolytes keep you hydrated longer than plain water alone (19).
 Therefore, I consume the following:-